How To Use The New Skype New No Sign Up Free Meetings

 This is where it became “a bit Microsofty”.

 I will admit, I am an Apple user but I am not a Microsoft-basher.
-Nothing would give me more pleasure than to find a Microsoft product or service that simply works.
+Nothing would give me more pleasure than to find accommodations in Big Bear Ca, a Microsoft product or service that simply works.
 (I won’t bore you with the details of how difficult it is to log into Microsoft’s Bing Webmaster Tools using Safari.)

 So after I clicked Start Call, it asked me if I wanted to use the Skype Desktop App that I already had installed.
 I decided not to, and then found out that Skype isn’t currently supported on Safari, only Microsoft Edge and Chrome.
 Well, that’s frustrating.